pypr/pysph/docs/source/installation.rst

 where the ``INSTALL_PREFIX`` is where the library and includes will be installed.
 You may edit and tweak the build to suit your installation.
-However, this script is what we use to build Zoltan on our continuous integration servers on Drone_ and Shippable_.
+However, this script is what we use to build Zoltan on our continuous integration servers on Travis-CI_ and Shippable_.

 After Zoltan is build, set the environment variable ``ZOLTAN`` to point to the ``INSTALL_PREFIX`` that you used above::